 Migrant salary threshold to drop

-It has recently been announced that the salary threshold for skilled migrant workers coming to work in the UK will drop from £30,000 to £25,600, following Britain’s exit from the EU.
+It was announced in 2020 that the salary threshold for skilled migrant workers coming to work in the UK will drop from £30,000 to £25,600, following Britain’s exit from the EU.
 Also, the government has announced they will be introducing a points-based immigration system for awarding visas.
 Some business owners are worried that this system will make recruitment much more difficult, as the pool of potential employees for roles will be greatly reduced.

 IR35 regulation extending to private sector